1994 PPG Indy Car World Series: Teams and drivers

 Marlboro Team Penske expanded to a three-car operation with defending Indianapolis 500 winner Emerson Fittipaldi, rising star Paul Tracy, and 1990 IndyCar Champion and 1992 Indy 500 winner Al Unser Jr., defecting from Galles Racing after a disappointing 1993 campaign left him with just one win (Vancouver) and 7th in the standings.
 Penske changed to the new Ilmor engine in association with Mercedes-Benz rather than Chevrolet, who withdrew after 1993.
 Customer team Bettenhausen Motorsports with driver Stefan Johansson received the year-old PC-22 chassis as Penske began to utilise the new PC-23.

-Rahal-Hogan Racing tackled a major project: the new Honda engine.
-Team leader Bobby Rahal and teammate Mike Groff would face a great challenge enduring the "growing pains" of the new engine.
+Rahal-Hogan Racing tackled a project: the new Honda engine.
+Team leader Bobby Rahal and teammate Mike Groff would face a challenge enduring the "growing pains" of the new engine.
 Fledgling Comptech Racing with rookie Parker Johnstone would be the only other entrant in 1994 to use the Honda engine, so Rahal and Groff would be providing the primary feedback.

 Dick Simon Racing had a successful 1993 campaign with veteran Raul Boesel, who was 5th overall after a pole position at Milwaukee and 3 runner-up finishes.
 His new teammate would be Japanese Hiro Matsushita, replacing Scott Brayton who joined Team Menard.
 Simon would field a total af five cars for Indianapolis; Boesel, Matsushita, Tero Palmroth, Lyn St. James, and Hideshi Matsuda.

 Galles Racing were presented with new challenges for 1994.
 Both of their name drivers Al Unser Jr. and Danny Sullivan departed (to Team Penske and NASCAR respectively), leaving owner Rick Galles with young Adrián Fernández.
 He proved his worth in Indy Lights by winning four races (in his one and only season), and looked to be Mexico's next big star (the first since Héctor Rebaque and Josele Garza).
 Fernandez would contest his first full season after five trial runs in 1993 (including 7th at Detroit).
 Team and driver would also use the brand new Reynard 94I; the company entering IndyCar racing as a first-time constructor.